daarnolducsd/ep5book/docs/04-week4.md

 ------------------------------------------------------------------------------
 ```

 Now, in our first regression, we find $\hat{\beta}^{female}$ = 0.071.
-This implies treatment increases percent score correct by 7.1 percentage points for females.
+This implies treatment increases the percent correct by 7.1 percentage points for females.
 In our second regression, we find $\hat{\beta}^{male}$ = 0.102.
-Treatment increases percent score correct by 10.2 percentage points for males.
+Treatment increases the percent correct by 10.2 percentage points for males.
 Therefore, overall, the treatment effect is slightly larger for males relative to females.
 However, in both cases, it appears that overall, the treatment is quite effective.

-Next, let's consider if the treatment effects vary by socieconomic status.
+Next, let's consider if the treatment effects vary by socioeconomic status.
 In the data, we have a variable named ``ses_index``.
 An **index** is a variable that aggregates information from many different variables.
 For example, in our setting, SES index captures different aspects of household wealth.
 It is constructed from variables that capture ownership of various consumer goods and services.
 A higher SES index indicates higher wealth.
 Our SES index is scaled so that it is on average equal to zero in our sample.
-Therefore, individuals with positive values of SES index are wealthier than the average student in the experiment, individuals with negative values of SES index are poorer than the average student in the experiment.
-Let's test whether the treatment effect is different for students with above-average socioeconomic status vs. below-average socieconomic status.
+Therefore, individuals with positive values of SES index are wealthier than the average student in the experiment, and individuals with negative values of SES index are poorer than the average student in the experiment.
+Let's test whether the treatment effect is different for students with above-average socioeconomic status vs. below-average socioeconomic status.

 Our first regression will be estimated on individuals with below-average SES index.